 Dispersion Compensation Modules

 In optical fiber communications, dispersion compensation modules (DCM) (also called dispersion compensation units, DCU) can be used for compensating the chromatic dispersion of, e.g., a long span of transmission fiber.
-Typically, such a module provides a fixed amount of dispersion (e.g. normal dispersion in the 1.6-μm spectral region), although tunable dispersion modules are also available.
+Typically, such a module provides a fixed amount of dispersion (e.g. normal dispersion in the 1.6-μm spectral region, with some wavelength dependence of the group delay dispersion), although tunable dispersion modules are also available.
 A module can easily be inserted into a fiber-optic link because it has fiber connectors for the input and output.
-The insertion losses may be compensated with a fiber amplifier, e.g. an erbium-doped fiber amplifier in a 1.5-μm telecom system.
+The insertion losses may be significant, but may be compensated with a fiber amplifier, e.g. an erbium-doped fiber amplifier in a 1.5-μm telecom system.
 A dispersion-compensating module is often placed between two fiber amplifiers.

 Dispersion compensation modules can be based on different technologies:

-- A more compact approach, also presenting lower insertion loss, is based on a chirped fiber Bragg grating.
+- A more compact approach, also possibly presenting even lower insertion loss, is based on a chirped fiber Bragg grating.
 A large amount of dispersion can be compensated with relatively long fiber gratings (possibly tens of centimeters in length).
-By varying the device temperature (with built-in temperature gradients), the dispersion can be tuned.
+By varying the device temperature (with built-in temperature gradients), the dispersion may be tuned.